mscarleski/Workflows/Desktop Automation/Java Table Scrapping using Find All Children/readme.md

 Task

 Extract FirstName and Sport columns from a table inside a Java App.

-The way to do this in Java is using FindAllChildren activity.
+The way to do this in Java is by using FindAllChildren activity.

 Steps